- Family & Divorce

 Four way meetings

-The initial meeting will focus on ensuring both parties understand they are committing to working things out without going to court and an agreement to this effect will need to be signed.
+The initial meeting will focus on ensuring both parties understand they are committing to working things out without going to court.
+Both of you will need to sign an agreement to this effect.
 You will use this initial meeting to agree your objectives including the detail of what will be covered and what information will be needed at future meetings.

-At the final four way meeting you will be in a position to sign documents which outline the agreements reached and will be able to discuss the finer details so that both you and your partner are clear about what has been agreed.
+At the final four way meeting, you will be in a position to sign documents which outline the agreements you have reached.
+You will also be able to discuss the finer details so that both you and your partner are clear about what has been agreed.

 This could mean only one or two meetings are required, but more will take place as necessary until agreement is reached.
 It is entirely dependent on your situation so there is no defined timescale.